 obclient> ALTER TABLE tbl1 DROP COLUMN C2, DROP COLUMN C3;

-Execute DESCRIBE tbl1; again to view the table schema of tbl1.
-The output is as follows, showing that the tbl1 table no longer has the C2 and C3 columns:
+Execute the DESCRIBE tbl1; command again to view the table structure of tbl1.
+The output is as follows, indicating that the C2 and C3 columns have been dropped from the tbl1 table.

 +-------+--------------+------+------+---------+-------+